BrownNPC/simple-ecs/README.md

-For example, you may have a movement system that loops over all the entities that have a Position and a Velocity component adds the Velocity to the Position of the entity
+For example, you may have a movement system that loops over all the entities that have a Position and a Velocity component, and then adds the Velocity to the Position of the entity

 ```go